 Today, for example, I’ve made 3 jars of jam with 1 kilo of damsons I bought from our food delivery people this week.
 It was no trouble to put the 3 jars through the dishwasher to sterilize them, and I can use my ordinary large-ish (25cm) Le Creuset casserole pan to make the jam.
 I even de-stoned the damsons before I made the jam, because I hate trying to pick the stones out of the stewed fruit (which is the usual method).

 - 1 kg damsons (before stoning)

 - 800g granulated sugar (no need to use preserving sugar)

 - Pick over the fruit to remove any twigs or worse, and give them a quick rinse under the tap.

 - Now it’s up to you.
 You can either stone the damsons straight away (I would only do this for this amount of fruit, it’s a fiddly, tedious job for more than a kilo), or stew them over a low heat until the fruit is softened and you can pick the stones out (wait until it has cooled a bit, obviously…).
-Or you can leave the stones in, make sure you warn everyone who eats it, and play a game of ‘Tinker, Tailor, Soldier, Sailor‘ over breakfast.
+Or you can leave the stones in, make sure you warn everyone who eats it – especially those with fragile teeth – and play a game of ‘Tinker, Tailor, Soldier, Sailor‘ over breakfast.

 - Put the fruit in a large pan – or leave it there if you have already stewed it😉 – and then add the sugar.
 Bring very slowly to a simmer, stirring until all the sugar has dissolved.
 Put a saucer in your freezer ready to test for a set.
 Put your recently-washed jam jars (I used 3 for this amount of fruit) in the oven and set the oven to 160C / Gas Mark 3.
 Cover the jam jar lids in boiling water.